 NordVPN is easily the winner when it comes to streaming.

 Many people are using VPNs for torrenting.
 After all, this will hide your IP address and keep you safe when downloading files online, especially if you are at risk of any copyright violations for music or videos.
 Unfortunately, some VPNs restrict torrenting on their network.
 This is the case with TorGuard, which blocks torrenting on US servers (explained more in the TorGuard vs NordVPN comparison).

 So how do NordVPN and PureVPN compare with torrenting?
 Privacy, reliability, and speed are what matter here.
 Can PureVPN compete?

 - NordVPN is perhaps the fastest VPN in the world and provides excellent protection against leaks.
-We recently rated it the best VPN for torrenting with excellent speeds and secure, leak-proof applications.
+We recently rated it the best VPN for torrenting with exceptional speeds and secure, leak-proof applications.

-- As we will discuss in a moment, PureVPN is leaky.
+- PureVPN is leaky.
 This means the network and apps can leak your personal data to the internet.
 And that means your identity could be revealed, potentially even leading to legal trouble when torrenting.
-Add in the speed issues we found earlier, and this not a good option for torrenting.
+Add in the speed issues we found earlier, and this is not a good option for torrenting.

 NordVPN beats PureVPN when it comes to torrenting too.